dcmeglio/hubitat-heos/README.md

 * 2020.02.15 - Added individual attributes for track/artist/album
 * 2020.02.11 - Fixed a bug where the status text was wrong preventing dashboard tiles from working properly
 * 2020.02.12 - Added the ability to pull album art as an attribute
+* 2020.04.29 - Added support for playing stations on Pandora